France - Assignats

 • Typo

-• Embossing: Liberty walking left, holding in her right hand a sign with tricolor surmounted by the phrygian cap, and the left hand brandishing a javelin.
-Circular legend FREEDOM OR DEATH (cracked die; oriented to back of note)
+• Embossing: Right: Liberty walking left, holding in her right hand a sign with tricolor surmounted by the phrygian cap, and the left hand brandishing a javelin.
+Circular legend FREEDOM OR DEATH (seen from back of note).

 Jan 7 1795 Issue